PDFs by language

 Or ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 Some of the cancers that most often affect men are prostate, colorectal, lung, and skin cancers.
 Knowing about these cancers and what you can do to help prevent them or find them early (when they are small, haven't spread, and might be easier to treat) may help save your life.

 Prostate cancer is the most common cancer in American men, except for skin cancers.
 The chance of getting prostate cancer goes up as a man gets older.
 Most prostate cancers are found in men over the age of 65.
 African American men and Caribbean men of African ancestry are more likely to develop prostate cancer than men of other races.
 Having one or more close relatives with prostate cancer also increases a man’s risk of having prostate cancer.

 The American Cancer Society recommends that men have a chance to make an informed decision with their health care provider about whether to be screened for prostate cancer.
 The decision should be made after getting information about the risks and potential benefits of prostate cancer screening.
-Men should not be screened unless they have received this information.
 The discussion about screening should take place at:

 Age 50 for men who are at average risk of prostate cancer and are expected to live at least 10 more years

 Age 45 for men at high risk of developing prostate cancer.
 This includes African Americans, Caribbean men of African ancestry, and men who have a first-degree relative (father or brother) diagnosed with prostate cancer at an early age (younger than age 65)

 Age 40 for men at even higher risk (those with more than one first-degree relative who had prostate cancer at an early age)